Non-Hermitian semi-Dirac semi-metals

 where $\boldsymbol{\sigma}= (\sigma_x, \sigma_y, \sigma_z)$ are the Pauli matrices in the pseudospin space and $\textbf d(\textbf q) = (\frac{q_x^2}{2m}-\delta_0, 0,v_fq_y)$.
 Here $\textbf q=(q_x,q_y)$ is the crystal momentum, $m$ is the quasi particle mass along the quadratically dispersing direction, $v_f$ is the Dirac velocity, and $\delta_0$ is the gap parameter.
 The band gap is tuned by the gap parameter $\delta_0$.
-For $\delta_0 >0$ we have two gapless semi-Dirac points, as shown in Fig.~\ref{band_diagram}(a).
+For $\delta_0 >0$ we have two gapless Dirac points, as shown in Fig.~\ref{band_diagram}(a).
 We obtain a fully gapped trivial insulator for $\delta_0<0$ [see Fig.~\ref{band_diagram}(b)].
 In the intermediate case of $\delta_0=0$, the spectrum is gapless with a semi-Dirac dispersion.
-Overall $\delta_0$ controls the Fermi surface topology via Lifshitz transitions.
+For finite $\delta_0$, the overall dispersion differs from that of isolated Dirac points, due to the curvature effect arising from the quadratic momentum term and leading to the saddle point.
+However, $\delta_0$ controls the Fermi surface topology via Lifshitz transitions.
+The $PT$ symmetry operator~\cite{zhang2016quantum} for our Hermitian semi-Dirac semimetal system can be represented as the complex conjugation $K$ in spinless orbital basis which guarantees the real eigenspectra, i.e., $H(\mathbf{k}) = H(\mathbf{k})^\ast$.
 Now, in addition, we introduce a non-Hermitian term to the original Hamiltonian (Eq.~\ref{Hamiltonian}) such that the Hamiltonian becomes

 The non-Hermitian perturbing term can be thought of as a gain and loss between the two orbitals, with $\gamma$ as the gain and loss coefficient~\cite{ruter2010observation}.
+The non-Hermitian perturbation explicitly breaks the $PT$ symmetry.
+Nevertheless, in some parameter regions, we do get real eigenvalues as a consequence of $PT$-like symmetry~\cite{lee2016anomalous,alvarez2018non,wang2019non}.
+We have shown different combinations with $q_y$ and $\delta_0$ zero and non-zero.
+It is clear from Fig.~\ref{PT_symmetric band_diagram} that the model shows PT symmetric real eigenvalues with $q_y=0$ even in the presence of $\gamma$ term.
+We get two and four EPs with $\delta_0$ zero and non-zero respectively.
+We get gapped spectra for non-zero $q_y$.
 We then obtain the energy eigenvalues as